leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 > Tips:
 >
-> In short later, the section `strategy` will elabrate more about the disavantage of `thread(process)-per-connection` programming model
+> Shortly, the section `strategy` will elabrate more about the disavantage of `thread(process)-per-connection` programming model

     TODO, move to strategy section